Historic roots and modern suburbia

 The Valley neighborhood is home to the celebrated Evergreen City Ballet and Washington state’s only IKEA store, with its acres of sofas, Swedish meatballs and a whole lot more.
 The Talbot neighborhood, a coal mining community in the 1870s, is a mix of historic and modern suburbia complete with sweeping valley and sunset views.
 Activities here run the gamut from pickleball to fishing to table games at the casino.

-Local Gifts from Shops, Restaurants and Experiences in the Talbot/Valley Neighborhood:
+Shops, Restaurants and Experiences in the Talbot/Valley Neighborhood:

 Note: as of November 16, 2020, indoor dining is prohibited.
 Please contact the business to confirm takeout availability before visiting.